 Our Vlogger Petty is an international student who admits she's often felt homesick.
 Check out her three top-tips for dealing with it below:

 If you’re going to get homesick, it’s probably going to be during one of these times:

 - When you’re starving hungry

 - When you’re massively hungover

 - The first time you get sick

-- The time you’re disappointed with your grade
+- The first time you’re disappointed with your grade

-- The time all your housemates go away and you’re by yourself for the weekend
+- If all your housemates go away for the weekend and you’re by yourself.

 How do you handle homesickness?
 Have your say in the comments below.